 - Email Thread Visualizer – Missing emails in the display will be shown as a grey box

-Email threads are complicated and their importance can easily be overlooked by reviewers.
+Email threading is complicated and the importance can easily be overlooked by reviewers.
 Make sure to review the entire thread, and take measures to validate whether the entire thread is available to you.
 Decide on specific policies for reviewing email threads.
 If your policy is to only review the longest thread, consider the potential downfalls.

 Reach out to us if you have specific requests relating to email threading.
-We may be able to come up with a unique solution to fit your needs.
+We may be able to come up with a unique and helpful solution to fit your needs.

 If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.